inaciomills7/40-days-of-JavaSript/day-09/README.md

   - If declared with `var` → initialized as `undefined`
   - Calling before assignment → ❌ error

+- In JavaScript, "fully hoisted" means that both the declaration of an identifier and its complete value or implementation are made available at the top of their scope during the compilation phase.

+  This allows you to safely invoke or execute that entity in your code before the line where it is actually written.
+  - The Core Difference: Fully Hoisted vs. Partially Hoisted

+    To truly understand full hoisting, it helps to contrast it with partial hoisting behaviors:
+    - Fully Hoisted (Function Declarations): The JavaScript engine allocates memory for both the function name and its entire body.
+You can call the function anywhere in its scope.
+    - Partially Hoisted (var variables): Only the variable name is hoisted to the top, while its assignment stays in place.
+It automatically initializes with a value of undefined.
+If you call it early, you get undefined, not a crash.
+    - Hoisted but Uninitialized (let and const): The variables are tracked by the engine but are not initialized at all.
+They sit in a Temporal Dead Zone (TDZ).
+Accessing them before their declaration line throws a ReferenceError

 ---

 ## 🔑 **Key Differences Summary**